LukeSkywalkerDev/LukeSkywalkerDev/README.md

 Hey!

-I'm Luke, a young french certified developer of Discord bot, i develop (and lead) @starbotofficial.
-I'm learningf javascript, python and php.
+I'm Luke, a young french certified developer of Discord bot, i develop (and lead) [@Starbot](https://github.com/starbotofficial).
+I'm learning javascript, python, eris, php, and so much!
 I'm also the founder of [Star wars RP FR](https://discord.gg/EeFqkjC), a Discord server created for french Star wars's fan and roleplayers.

 ### Contact me